-First Aid training must only be delivered by organisations regulated by Ofqual.
+First Aid training must only be delivered by organisations regulated by Ofqual, accredited by UKAS or from one of the Voluntary Aid Societies.

-- First Aid at Work Certificate (3 days) - First Aid at Work Re-certification course (2 days) - Paediatric First Aider Certificate (2 days) - Emergency First Aider in the Workplace (1 day) - Annual Skills Update (3 hours).
+- First Aid at Work Certificate (3 days) - First Aid at Work Re-certification course (2 days) - Full Paediatric First Aider Certificate (2 days) - Emergency First Aider in the Workplace (1 day) - Annual Skills Update (3 hours).